TechGrounds-Cloud8/cloud8-Killian97/assignments answers/GIT-02/GIT-02 answer.md

 ## Key terminology
 - ***Markdown:*** Is een easy to read en write tool voor HTML.
 - ***WYSIWYG:*** "What you see is what you get".
 Word is an example WYSIWYG programm, it shows realtime changes while edditing.
 - ***WYSIWYM:*** "What you see is what you mean".
 Markdown is a example for this.
-The user writes the contents in a structured way, marking the content according to its meaning, its significance in the document, and leaves its final appearance up to one or more separate style sheets
+The user writes the contents in a structured way, marking the content according to its meaning, its significance in the document, and leaves its final appearance up to one or more separate style sheets.
 - ***Syntax:*** Syntaxes zijn regels.
 Bijvoorbeeld de Syntax # bepaald dat "# test" ge print word als een grotere letter size in andere woorden een kopstuk.